What Are the Legal Punishments for Car Insurance Fraud?

 Impact on Future Insurance Options

-Car insurance fraud not only results in a criminal prosecution, but it will also have a bearing on your future insurance options.
+Car insurance fraud not only results in criminal prosecution, but it will also have a bearing on your future insurance options.